Review of the Walking Access Act 2008

 Terms of reference [PDF, 336 KB]

-MPI will work with a panel of 3 people, chaired by Dr Hugh Logan, to complete the review by September 2019.
-The panel has experience in public access to the outdoors, Māori access issues, and government.
+MPI is working with a panel of 3 people, chaired by Dr Hugh Logan, to complete the review by September 2019.
+The other 2 panel members are Leith Comer and Sandra Faulkner.
+The panel has experience in public access to the outdoors, Māori access issues, government, and connecting with rural landholder communities.

 About the Act